ankith26/My-PyChess/README.md

 - EXPECTED TIME OF RELEASE: SECOND WEEK OF APRIL 2020
 - The code will be completely revamped and cleaned.
 - This will make the code more easy for beginners to understand.
-- Undo moves option will be added
+- Undo moves option will be added.
 - Save/load games with a new way of storing gamedata (as a list of FEN strings, this is more standard notation that most chess games internally use).
 - Online play will be added.
 - Singleplayer will be upgraded.